Hexheld/hexheld-docs/MD/System Architecture.md

 ### Backlight Controller

-This component controls the color and brightness of the screen's RGB backlight, and is capable of using [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation) to dim the separate red, green and blue channels of the backlight in order to achieve varying hues and intensities.
+This component controls the color and brightness of the screen's RGB backlight, and is capable of using PWM to dim the separate red/green/blue channels of the backlight in order to achieve varying hues and intensities.

 Feature set:
 - Software control over backlight state (off/on/PWM) for each individual red/green/blue channel
-- Per-channel PWM duty cycle control with 5-bit intensity per channel
+- Per-channel PWM duty cycle control with 5-bit intensity
-- 33 individually-assignably intensities per red/green/blue channel (0-31 PWM + "32" fully-on)
+- 33 unique intensities per channel (0-31 PWM + "32" fully-on)
-- Approximately 36000 different backlight setting combinations
+- 35,937 different backlight setting combinations
-- 1024 Hz PWM cycle rate (32768 Hz master cycle rate)
+- 1,024 Hz PWM cycle rate (32,768 Hz master cycle rate)

 ### Battery ADC